Chicken Breast

 Not a protein powerhouse, but useful as a supporting carb source.

-The calculator uses a standard BMR workflow, training-aware protein ranges, and meal timing guidance meant to be useful in the real world.
+This calculator uses a standard BMR workflow, training-aware protein ranges, and meal timing guidance meant to be useful in the real world.
 The FAQs below expand on the key decisions.

 Science signal 1